yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 By using `-resume` flag, the resulting files from previous analysis are simply copied to folder *results* .

 ### Understanding nextflow channels and operators
-We don't spend time here learning different ways of creating channels and operators.
-But it is worth noting that there are different chanels and operators as core features of nextflow.
-[Channels](https://www.nextflow.io/docs/latest/channel.html) are like streams of files (or parameter values) you put through your pipeline and also support different data types like `file`, `val` annd `set`
+We don't spend much time here learning different ways of creating [Channels](https://www.nextflow.io/docs/latest/channel.html) and [operators](https://www.nextflow.io/docs/latest/operator.html).
+But it is worth noting that there are different Channels and operators as core features of nextflow.
+Channels  support different data types like `file`, `val` annd `set`

 Here are few examples on how one can create channels in nextflow script:
 ```nextflow